<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Chicago

 You can spend multiple days in Chicago if you prefer; it’s always tourist season in the city.
 The trouble is narrowing down your options.
-Pick from: Wrigley Field; the Art Institute of Chicago; a river cruise down the Chicago River; shopping along the Magnificent Mile; shop, eat, and people-watch at the Navy Pier; and have a few laughs at world-famous Second City for top-notch stand-up comedy.
+Pick from Wrigley Field, the Art Institute of Chicago, a river cruise down the Chicago River, shopping along the Magnificent Mile, shopping, eating, and people-watching at the Navy Pier, or having a few laughs at the world-famous Second City for top-notch stand-up comedy.

 Want to avoid the city?
-Try Legoland Discovery Centeri in Schaumburg, IL, which houses more than 3 million Lego bricks.
+Try Legoland Discovery Center in Schaumburg, IL, which houses more than three million Lego bricks.

 Indiana